-- · link executive compensation to Sonic's business strategy and performance to attract, retain and reward key executive officers; - · provide performance incentives and equity-based compensation to align the long-term interests of executive officers with those of Sonic's stockholders; and - · offer salaries and incentive performance pay opportunities that are competitive in the marketplace.
+· link executive compensation to Sonic's business strategy and performance to attract, retain and reward key executive officers;

+- · provide performance incentives and equity-based compensation to align the long-term interests of executive officers with those of Sonic's stockholders; and - offer salaries and incentive performance pay opportunities that are competitive in the marketplace.

 Sonic's executive compensation program is comprised of two components: annual cash compensation, paid in the form of annual salary and performance-based bonuses, and long-term compensation, paid principally in the form of restricted shares of and options to purchase Sonic's Class A Common Stock.
-The Compensation Committee typically adjusts base salaries and awards of cash bonuses and equity-based compensation in the first quarter of each year.
-However, as described below, the Committee made adjustments during 2004 due to changes in Sonic's management structure.
+The Compensation Committee typically reviews and adjusts base salaries and awards of cash bonuses and equity-based compensation in the first quarter of each year.